proghead00/COVID-19-Tracker-With-React/README.md

 ### ➡️ [See The Live Site](https://covid-19-tracker-d2982.web.app/) ⬅️

-## 🧱 Packages that are needed to be installed:
+## 🧱 Packages that I used, and are needed to be installed:

 * ### <code> npm i @material-ui/core </code>
 * ###  <code> npm i react-leaflet </code> 🗺️ For The Map 🗺️
 * ###  <code> npm i leaflet </code>